-Location: in your head (mental/emotional symptoms) and below your head (physical symptoms)
+Location: Perimenopause is located in your head (mental/emotional symptoms) and below your head (physical symptoms).

-Start time: when you are young and active (typically beginning between the ages of 38-48 years young)
+Start time: Usually when you are young and active (typically begins between the ages of 40-48 years young).

 All Day Event: __X__

 Attendees: You, your husband, boyfriend, lover, children, family, friends, coworkers, and grocery store clerk!

 Notes: I know this may be a shocker, and your calendar is trying to reject this entry, however, you need to squeeze this in between the family birthdays, your kid’s carpool, business meetings, dinners, and holiday planning.
 You know how we like to plan.
 We have everything scheduled in our Iphones and planners.
 It is time to plan for perimenopause and menopause!

 The biggest myth about perimenopause and menopause is that it begins when you are old.
 SO NOT TRUE!
 Perimenopause begins sooner than you think!
 Once the symptoms start they can last up to 6-10 years or until you reach menopause.
 Remember, you have not entered menopause until you have been period-free for 12 consecutive months.
 To help you understand if you are in perimenopause download my free Menopause Symptoms Chart.
 Start charting your symptoms.
 If you have marks on this chart, it is time to find a Menopause Specialist .
 Give this chart to your perimenopause and menopause specialist, so that you can get the individualized care you deserve.